AddressFinder/addressfinder-woocommerce/readme.txt

 = Can I try it first?
 How much does it cost? =
 Yes.
 We offer a free trial with full access to Addressfinder services.
 [Learn more](https://addressfinder.com/pricing?utm_source=woocommerce&utm_medium=plugin_listing&utm_campaign=woocommerce_listing&utm_term=pricing+plans)

 During the trial you can upgrade to a monthly or annual subscription at any point.

 = What if I have more questions? =
 Try searching for what you need in our [Documentation](https://addressfinder.com/docs/plugins/woocommerce?utm_source=woocommerce&utm_medium=plugin_listing&utm_campaign=woocommerce_listing&utm_term=documentation) site.

 If you don’t find what you’re looking for, you can [get help here](https://addressfinder.com/contact?utm_source=woocommerce&utm_medium=plugin_listing&utm_campaign=woocommerce_listing&utm_term=get+help+here).

 == Changelog ==
+= 1.7.13 =
-= 1.7.12 =
+* Update script insert method to use wp_add_inline_script instead of echoing inline script tags = 1.7.12 =
 * WooCommerce Listing name update.
 = 1.7.11 =